Dgraph compared to other databases

 - Pregel can be used along side Dgraph for complementary processing of the graph, to allow for queries which would take over a minute to run via Dgraph, or produce too much data to be consumed by clients directly.

 Graph databases optimize internal data representation to be able to do graph operations efficiently.

 Neo4j is the most popular graph database according to db-engines.com and has been around since 2007.
 Dgraph is a much newer graph database built to scale to Google web scale and for serious production usage as the primary database.

-Dgraph supports GraphQL+-, a variation of GraphQL, a query language created by Facebook.
-GraphQL+-, as GraphQL itself, allows results to be produced as subgraph rather than lists.
+Dgraph supports DQL, a variation of GraphQL, a query language created by Facebook.
+DQL, as GraphQL itself, allows results to be produced as subgraph rather than lists.
 Schema validation is also useful to ensure data correctness during both input and output.